 Data protection laws recognise certain categories of personal information as sensitive and therefore requiring greater protection, for example information about your health or ethnicity.

-We only collect sensitive data about you when there is a clear and valid reason for doing so and data protection laws allow us to, for example, we may ask for your health information in order that our volunteer drivers know, for example, how mobile you are.
+We only collect sensitive data about you when there is a clear and valid reason for doing so and data protection laws allow us to, for example, we may ask for your health information in order that our volunteer drivers know how mobile you are and whether they and their vehicle are suitable.

 How and why is your information used?